dokku-community/dokku-acl/README.md

 export DOKKU_SUPER_USER=puck
 ```

-If defined, this user is always allowed to push, and empty ACL is restricting access to all other users.
+If defined, this user is always allowed to push, and no other users are allowed to push to apps with empty ACLs.